Opening Night in the Sloterpark

 How do I apply?

-The audition and application process are all done online.
-The online auditions open in november 2024.
+The audition and application process are all done online in muvac.com.
+The online auditions are open from 1 November 2024 until 31 January 2025.

 When can I apply?